-The Working Group notes that at least some significant current providers of these services have adopted and do enforce similar restrictions on who may use their particular services.
-The Working Group’s conclusion that such a prohibition should not be incorporated into accreditation standards at this time is not meant to discourage accredited providers from adopting and implementing such policies if they so choose (provided that other relevant criteria, such as publication of terms of service and grounds for termination of the service, are fulfilled).
-The Working Group also notes that at least some registrants engaged in commercial transactions using domain names registered through P/P services are doing so to carry out illegal activities or other abuses that may provide a basis for disclosure or publication under another part of these accreditation standard, or under terms of service adopted and published by accredited providers.
-In other words, the Working Group’s conclusion that registrants engaged in commercial or transactional activities should not be considered per se ineligible to use P/P services should have no impact on a particular registrant’s eligibility (or not) to do so on other grounds.
+The WG notes that at least some significant current providers of these services have adopted and do enforce similar restrictions on who may use their particular services.
+The WG’s conclusion that such a prohibition should not be incorporated into accreditation standards at this time is not meant to discourage accredited providers from adopting and implementing such policies if they so choose (provided that other relevant criteria, such as publication of terms of service and grounds for termination of the service, are fulfilled).
+The WG also notes that at least some registrants engaged in commercial transactions using domain names registered through P/P services are doing so to carry out illegal activities or other abuses that may provide a basis for disclosure or publication under another part of these accreditation standard, or under terms of service adopted and published by accredited providers.
+In other words, the WG’s conclusion that registrants engaged in commercial or transactional activities should not be considered per se ineligible to use P/P services should have no impact on a particular registrant’s eligibility (or not) to do so on other grounds.

 1.4 Public Comments on the Initial Report

 A public comment forum was open upon publication of the WG’s Initial Report on 5 May 2015.
 In response to the WG’s request, the public comment period ran for sixty-three (63) days, closing on 7 July 2015.
-Due to the number and volume of comments received, which included well over 11,000 individual submissions, an online petition signed by over 10,000 persons and over 150 specific responses to an online template containing all the WG’s preliminary recommendations, the WG extended its planned timeline to allow for full review of all the comments received.
+Due to the number and volume of comments received, which included well over 11,000 individual submissions (many of which were based on an online template), an online petition signed by over 10,000 persons (many of whom also submitted additional comments) and over 150 specific responses to an online template containing all the WG’s preliminary recommendations, the WG extended its planned timeline to allow for full review of all the comments received.
 In view of the public’s interest in the issue, the WG co-chairs also published a blog post explaining the public comment process and the WG’s working procedures.

 Conclusions and Next Steps